zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 The Lord.
 Nagaseka because he does not sin.
 (4-10) 1 should be applied from the place of the snake.)

 [APZ 102.10] (# apz102.10) # apz102.10 .ref .apz} "
-Do you lie for a reason? ”Means‘ for what reason ’, for what reason, by what In a sense, in a sense.
+Do you lie for a reason?
+"Means' for what reason ', for what reason, by what In a sense, in a sense.
 'Lying' means lying,
-Some person in this world speaks and practices to the church Went or went to a group or went to the middle of relatives or went to the village or Rajakula Evidence that went to the center or was not polite was examined ‘Emba man, here Come on.
+Some person in this world speaks and practices to the church Went or went to a group or went to the middle of relatives or went to the village or Rajakula Evidence that went to the center or was not polite was examined 'Emba man, here Come on.
 If you know something, read it.
 'I do not know what he knows or does not know I do not know.
 What I have not seen I have seen or I have not seen I do not see it because of myself or because of others or for any other reason